MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 -   [Monitor employee sentiments](#Monitor-employee-sentiments)

-# Model app at a glance
+# Facility Manager app at a glance

 The left-hand side menu lists all the components available in the ‘Facility’ Area.

 ![](media/facility-manager-facility-active-facilities.png)

-# Model app components
+# Facility Manager app components

 For facility management one area called ‘Facility’ is available with the following components.